About the project:

 where the viewers feel compelled to re-inhabit their childhood selves.

 The journeys that the photographs, and their titles, take us on are psycho-linguistic.
+They probe the boundaries of the real whilst at the same time presenting

 something which is inherently unreal, often concerned about the language